UConn Players to Watch Against Arkansas - Sweet 16

 UConn's Last Game

 In its previous game, UConn beat Saint Mary's (CA) on Sunday, 70-55.
-Sanogo scored a team-high 24 points (and contributed zero assists and eight rebounds).
+Its high scorer was Sanogo with 24 points.

 |Name